Free-Fermion Measurement-Induced Volume- to Area-Law Entanglement Transition in the Presence of Fermion Interactions: Non-interacting MIPT for monitored, interacting fermions

 For non-vanishing $M$, Eq.~(\ref{S}) has $S_R S_R$ symmetry under $\hat{X} \rightarrow \hat{W}_+ \hat{X} \hat{W}_-$, where $\hat{W}_{\pm}$ represent independent permutations acting on forward- and backward-branch fermions.
 The RG flow $M \rightarrow \infty$ of the mass induces spontaneous symmetry breaking, so that a non-vanishing expectation value $\langle X_{ij} \rangle \neq 0$ appears, reducing the (``strong'') symmetry $S_R \times S_R$ of the ``mass term'' to a diagonal (``weak'') permutation subgroup $S_R$.
 This is the volume-law phase.
 By contrast, sufficiently rapid measurements (small $\lambda$) prevent the spread of entanglement and should stabilize the area-law phase (which restores $S_R S_R$, and is analogous to a thermally disordered paramagnet).
 In between these one expects a MIPT described by a non-unitary conformal field theory (CFT).

 Many-body chaos is mediated in the volume-law phase by the mass operator; the coupling strength $M$ determines in particular the domain-wall tension that is the hallmark of the volume-law phase \cite{Guo24,Poboiko24}.
 Dynamical chaos is arrested in the area-law phase, which is sub-extensively entangled.
 We therefore expect that at the MIPT the scaling dimension of the mass is larger than the spacetime dimension, $\Delta_M > 2$, so that the mass becomes a \emph{dangerously irrelevant} perturbation to the \emph{noninteracting MIPT} critical point.
-Irrelevant, because $M$ would be expected to flow to zero in this case, but dangerously so, in that $\lambda$ must be fine-tuned to the critical surface in order to flow to zero under the RG.
+Irrelevant, because $M$ would be expected to flow to zero in this case, but dangerously so, in that tuning $\lambda$ slightly beyond the critical value (into the volume-law phase) ultimately generates a large mass; see also Fig.~\ref{Fig--Flow} for the RG flow topology.
 The key idea is that the mass $M$ describes the \emph{rate density} of entanglement generation and this should vanish at the \emph{continuous} MIPT, given that it vanishes in the area-law phase.
 The logic is similar to that determining the validity of Fermi's golden rule: Upon transitioning into a phase with an effectively discrete spectrum of accessible final states, the notion of a \emph{finite scattering rate} breaks down for sufficiently weak interactions \cite{Altshuler97,BAA,Micklitz22}.
 A continuous transition implies a continuously vanishing rate \cite{Liao18}.

 The conclusion is that the critical theory capturing the MIPT for monitored, interacting Majorana fermions in class DIII should be the same as the noninteracting one.
 The field theory describing the universality class of the noninteracting DIII monitored dynamics was derived in Refs.~\cite{Jian23,MFava2023}.
 A noninteracting MIPT was shown to separate the area-law phase from a ``thermal metal,'' with entanglement scaling logarithmically enhanced beyond the area-law in the latter \cite{Jian23,MFava2023}.
 The stability of the thermal metal follows from the weak-coupling RG flow in Eq.~(\ref{RGpert}) with $M = 0$, which gives $\lambda(L) \sim (1/\pi) \ln(L/a)$, with $a$ the short-distance cutoff.
 From the symmetry perspective, the mass term $M$ is the leading anisotropy in reducing the replica symmetry from the continuous SO$(R) \times$SO$(R)$ corresponding to the noninteracting MIPT.
 In Ref.~\cite{Jian23} the noninteracting MIPT was studied numerically, and universal characteristics of the (strongly coupled) noninteracting CFT were computed.